 - Doughnuts: Place warm milk in a mixing bowl along with 1 teaspoon of sugar.
 Sprinkle yeast over the milk mixture and allow mixture to sit for about 10 minutes, until foamy and bubbling.

-- Once mixture is bubbling, add egg yolks, butter and salt and stir together.
+- Once mixture is bubbling, add remaining sugar, egg yolks, butter and salt and stir together.

 - Begin stirring in flour, ½ cup at a time until the mixture comes together as a sticky dough.
 Lightly flour a clean surface and turn out the sticky dough.
 Knead the dough for 5 to 7 minutes or until the dough has become soft and pliable, adding more flour 1 tablespoon at a time, as needed.